migupl/chal-yaas/README.md

-# Anagrams solver with clients
+# Anagrams solver with command line application and minimal server in Kotlin

 An [anagram][1] is a word or sentence that can be rearranged to create another one, like **parliament** can be turn to **partial men**, or **Clint Eastwood** can turn into **Old West Action** ([Internet Anagram Server][2])